×

 3. Brussels Sprouts

 When it comes to Brussels sprouts, preparation is so important.
-When cooked poorly, this vegetable is everyone's enemy; it can have a rather unappetizing bitter taste and weird texture.
+When cooked poorly, this vegetable is everyone's enemy; it can have a rather unappetizing, bitter taste and weird texture.
 Sadly, because most people aren't aware of how delicious Brussels sprouts can be when roasted or sautéed properly, it's become quite the hated vegetable.

 4. Spinach

 For vegetables like spinach, it's mostly a texture thing that throws people off.
 When cooked, spinach grows to have a very mushy, slimy texture that is unappealing for many.
-Combined with its earthy flavour, it's simply one that's hard for people to enjoy.
+Combined with its earthy flavor, it's simply one that's hard for people to enjoy.

 Advertisement